Recent Events

 From decoding global pandemics to cracking real MIT-style coding challenges, Apeejay’s IB School, Apeejay School International, Panchsheel Park, transformed into a hub of world-class innovation as MIT experts brought cutting-edge learning to campus.
 The school successfully hosted an enriching academic collaboration with the Massachusetts Institute of Technology (MIT), marking a significant milestone in global education and interdisciplinary learning.
 The initiative reflected the school’s commitment to providing world-class academic exposure and fostering a culture of inquiry, innovation, and higher-order thinking among students.

-The interactive learning sessions were led by Professor Sinha, an MIT Professor, and visiting MIT students, who brought global perspectives, advanced academic insights, and experiential learning methodologies directly to campus.
+The interactive learning sessions were led by MIT Professor Sinha, and visiting MIT students, who brought global perspectives, advanced academic insights, and experiential learning methodologies directly to campus.
 Students from MYP-5 to DP-2 actively participated in the programme, engaging with complex concepts across multiple disciplines through hands-on and discussion-based learning.

 The Mathematics session, titled Introduction to Game Theory, enabled students to explore strategic decision-making using marbles, chessboards, and dominoes, encouraging logical reasoning and analytical thinking.